-Searching for learn* will find:
+Searching for weapon* will find:

 *Not all systems allow for this.
 Check the help screens to see if this can be done.
 This function is most commonly available in subscription databases.

 Nested searches tell the system what operation to complete first.
-Usually the system will read your search from left to right.
+Usually, the system will read your search from left to right.
 When you use a nested search, everything inside the parentheses is searched first.